hari-hud/hari-hud/README.md

 - 👋 Hi, I’m Hari Hud
-- 👀 I’m interested in coding
+- 👀 I’m interested in Automating.
 - 🌱 I’m currently learning DevOps technologies.
 - 💞️ I’m looking to collaborate on Opensources Project such as AWX, Kubespray
 - 📫 How to reach me hudharibhau@gmail.com